 Tebura de Kanokai – Cherry Blossom Viewing Picnic without Hassle

 If you want to plan a cherry blossom viewing picnic but are concerned with troublesome set up, carrying heavy things, or cleaning up, we have some good news for you.
 We have prepared the perfect picnic plan for foreign visitors in Hirosaki Park.
-It is a limited special plan for only 10 customers a day!
+It is a limited special plan for only 20 customers a day!

 During the Heian era, cherry blossoms began to gain revere.
 There are many spring poems written describing the glorious festivities of the nobility concerning cherry blossoms.

-The custom to enjoy cherry blossom viewing spread across all social classes around the Kamakura era, when it is said samurai and townspeople enjoyed a feast under the beautiful trees.
+The custom to enjoy cherry blossom viewing spread across all social classes around the Kamakura era, when it is said that samurai and townspeople enjoyed a feast under the beautiful trees.

-The well-known Hirosaki Cherry Blossom Festival is held at Hirosaki Castle (Hirosaki Park) annually between April 23rd and May 6th.
+The well-known Hirosaki Cherry Blossom Festival is held at Hirosaki Castle (Hirosaki Park) annually between April 19th and May 5th.
 The park fills with locals as well as visitors from other prefectures and countries.